 While most of the dwellings of the small town unearthed near the synagogue were built with local basalt stone, white limestone was used for the synagogue.
 In addition to traditional columns combinations of two columns or of a column and a pillar were used.
-A similar architectural development can be seen in other buildings of Galilee or in Byzantine churches as at Philippi in Greece.
+A similar architectural development can be seen in other buildings of Galilee or at Jerash in Jordan and at Philippi in Greece.

 The decoration of the building shows a high level of workmanship and an impressive variety of motifs, very often of a geometric type, but occasionally depicting Jewish (palms, Torah shrines) as well as Roman (eagles, wreaths) symbols.
 A similar attempt to combine classic patterns with Jewish symbols can be seen at the synagogue of Ostia, the ancient port of Rome.